 There are also numerous places to enjoy a relaxing canoe or kayak ride down a river (and get a good workout in the process!).
-Head up to Dillingen to canoe down the Sûre—open from April 1 until September 30!
+Head up to Dillingen to canoe down the Sûre—open as of yesterday, June 7, until September 30!
 A one-seat canoe is €25, and a two-seat canoe is €40.
 You can spend about three hours on the water, and you must pay in cash.
 Alternatively, the youth hostel in Lultzhausen offers canoe, kayak, and stand-up paddle rentals!
 The prices are €36 for a canoe (3 seats), €21 for a kayak (1 seat), and €21 per stand-up paddle (1 “seat”).
 There’s also a €100 security deposit per boat that will be returned to you as long as there is no damage to the equipment.

 If you have your own canoe already, Bech-Kleinmacher is the place for you!
 Enjoy a peaceful trip down the Moselle while taking in its natural beauty.
 You do have to be careful to not disturb the wildlife, plant or animal, as the area is protected.
 You can also head over to Wasserbillig for a scenic ride down the Sauer valley.
 It’s home to a lot of different natural wildlife, such as butterflies, dragonflies, and birds.